NovembreLab/eems-around-the-world/config/README.md

     - map (for subsetting data)

 **sdfactor** : 0.0000001
-<font color="red">What does this do?</font>

 ----

 #### *subset.yaml*
 Here you define the different subsets of your data you wish to analyze.
 If you wish to run an analysis on the full dataset, you must define a subset 'all'.

-<font color="red">How does it work exactly?
-There are default settings for all runs, then I specifty run names.
-Are these names freely definable by user?
-Is the general idea here that I have one dataset and then I run the analysis on different subsets of the data?
-How would the subset 'all' look like?</font>

 ```
    **__default__**: